-New Section 12371(a) requires a gambling enterprise prepare and maintain an emergency sanitation plan (as specified) and conduct employee training on the content therein and on the appropriate use and disposal of all necessary equipment.
-Further, Section 12371(a)(1) provides the emergency sanitation plan must be activated if the operating gambling establishment is subject to a state of emergency or other order.
-The state of emergency or other order must be associated with a virus and include an isolation, stay at home, telework, teleconferencing, or physical distancing order(s).
+New Section 12371(a) requires gambling enterprises to prepare and maintain an emergency sanitation plan.
+The emergency sanitation plan must be activated if the operating gambling establishment is subject to a state of emergency or other order and that state of emergency or other order is associated with a virus and includes an isolation, stay-at-home, telework, teleconferencing, or physical distancing order(s).

 CDC has identified COVID-19 as a disease that can spread between people who are in close contact with one another (within about six feet), through respiratory droplets produced when an infected person coughs or sneezes or by coming in contact with contaminated surfaces or objects.
 These requirements are necessary to implement recommendations provided by CDC and OSHA for employers to develop a workplace-specific COVID-19 prevention plan that can help guide protective actions against COVID-19.
-It is also recommended that employees are provided with adequate, usable, and appropriate training, education, and informational material about business-essential job functions and worker health and safety, including proper hygiene practices and the use of any workplace controls (including PPE).
+It is also recommended that employees are provided with adequate, usable, and appropriate training, education, and informational material about business-essential job functions and worker health and safety, including proper hygiene practices and the use of any workplace controls.
 A gambling establishment is the physical room or building where the controlled gaming occurs, which possess a risk to all employees and the public that enter.
 Gambling enterprise employees interact and come in close contact with one another and with the public while inside the establishment.
 Multiple people come in contact with common equipment and surfaces on a frequent basis and within a short amount of time.
 In order to protect both employees and the public, it is necessary to require gambling enterprises enact an emergency sanitation plan under the specified circumstances and ensure their employees be provided proper training.

-New Section 12371(a)(2)(A) through (B) requires that at a minimum, the emergency sanitation for a gambling enterprise must:
+New Section 12371(a)(1)(A) requires that at a minimum, the emergency sanitation plan for a gambling enterprise must:

-- Identify the job title(s) (including contact information such as phone number) of the person who is responsible for: - o Maintaining the emergency sanitation plan; - o Implementing the emergency sanitation plan; - Coordinating training and documenting all required training related to the emergency sanitation plan; - Conducting regular evaluations of the gambling establishment for compliance with the emergency sanitation plan; - Identifying contact information for the local health department for the jurisdiction in which the gambling establishment is located and including all necessary contact information for communicating information related to any outbreak among employees.
+- Identify the job title(s) (including contact information such as a phone number) of the person who is responsible for: - o Maintaining the emergency sanitation plan; - o Implementing the emergency sanitation plan; - o Coordinating training and documenting all required training related to the emergency sanitation plan; and - Conducting regular evaluations of the gambling establishment for compliance with the emergency sanitation plan while the emergency sanitation plan is activated.